thirdweb-dev/python-sdk/docs/docs/contract-royalty.md

                            royalty_data: ContractRoyaltySchema) -> TxReceipt
 ```

-Set the royalty information for a specific token.
+Set the royalty recipient and fee for a specific token

 ```python
 from thirdweb.types import ContractRoyaltySchema